 The automation of the driving task is progressing.
 However it will still take a long time before a vehicle can perform the full driving task under all conditions.
 Moreover, certain aspects of the driving task may be automated, while other aspects still need to be executed by the driver.
-For example, the longitudinal and lateral control of the vehicle may be fully automated, while the vehicle may still need assistance with overtaking or may not even be capable of executing a lane change.
+For example, the longitudinal and lateral control of the vehicle may be fully automated, while the vehicle may still need assistance with overtaking or may not be capable of executing a lane change.

-Consequently, a binary split of the driving task (the vehicle performs the full driving task or the driver performs the full driving task) is not adequate to describe the variety of user roles.
+Consequently, a binary split of the dynamic driving task (the vehicle performs the full driving task or the driver performs the full driving task) is not adequate to describe the variety of user roles.
 The role depends on the level of automation and more precisely it depends on which aspects of the driving task are automated.

-In addition, the execution of Dynamic Driving Task (DDT; see SAE J3016) by an ADS also depends on the Operational Design Domain (ODD) of that ADS.
+In addition, the execution of Dynamic Driving Task (DDT; see SAE J3016) by an ADS feature also depends on the Operational Design Domain (ODD) of that ADS feature.
 So for an ADS the DDT and ODD are intertwined, which also leads to a broad spectrum of automation possibilities.
-As indicated above, an ADS can be capable of full lateral and longitudinal control and capable of Object, Event Detection and Recognition (OEDR), but not able to perform tactical manoeuvres such as lane changes.
-From a technical perspective such an ADS can be considered as fully executing the DDT within its ODD ('in lane driving').
-However, from a user's perspective the ADS can actually not perform the full DDT (because it cannot execute lane changes which are tactical manoeuvres).
+As indicated above, an ADS can be capable of full lateral and longitudinal control and capable of Object and Event Detection and Response (OEDR), but not able to perform tactical manoeuvres such as lane changes.
+Such a system is considered an ADS with a limited ODD ('in lane driving').1 So from this point of view the ADS can actually not perform the full DDT (because it cannot execute lane changes which are tactical manoeuvres).

-The previous examples show that for defining functional requirements for automated vehicles it is highly relevant to approach the automated vehicle also from a user's perspective and to define what role a user needs to fulfil while travelling in a vehicle capable of automated driving.
-In the end for a safe use of the automated vehicle, the vehicle needs to interact with the user, for example, about roles and responsibilities, about operational mode, and transfer of control.
-It is then vital that the user knows and understands the role the vehicle will fulfil and the counterpart role that the user need to fulfil.
+The previous examples show that for defining functional requirements for automated vehicles it is relevant to approach the automated vehicle also from a user's perspective and to define what role a user needs to fulfil while travelling in a vehicle capable of automated driving.
+For a safe use of the automated vehicle, the vehicle needs to interact with the user, for example, about roles and responsibilities, about operational mode, and transfer of control.
+The user needs to know and understand the role the vehicle will fulfil and the counterpart role that the user need to fulfil.
 And these roles depend on which aspects of the driving task are automated.

 This document will define the different roles a user can or needs to fulfil when using a vehicle equipped with an ADS and which need to be considered for Functional Requirements for Automated Vehicles (FRAV).
 A user is defined as the human being who is directly involved in using the vehicle with an ADS.
 The 'use' can be active (involvement in the execution of the driving task) or passive (e.g., a passenger of a vehicle under full automation).
-The scope of this document is limited to this type of user.1 An automated vehicle is a vehicle equipped with an ADS.
+The scope of this document is limited to this type of user.2 An automated vehicle is a vehicle equipped with an ADS.
 It can but does not necessarily mean a 'fully' automated vehicle.